Russell G. Cleary: G. Heileman Brewing Company

-In 1967 Cleary was named to the Board of Directors.
-Four years later Kumm resigned as president of the company due to health reasons, and he died only months later.
-Following Kumm's resignation and death, Cleary was made president of the G. Heileman Brewing Company.
-One of Cleary's first moves as president was to acquire several breweries as a part of Heileman's 1972 purchase of Associated Brewing.
-The purchase of the company resulted in Heileman being catapulted up to 8th in the industry.
-The jump from 15th to 8th resulted in Heileman's stock being traded on the New York Stock Exchange for the first time in May 1973.
-After the large jump in rank, Cleary went on a campaign to even further Heileman's standing in the brewing industry ranks.
+In 1967 Cleary was named to the board of directors.
+Kumm resigned as president of the company in 1971 for health reasons, and died only months later.
+Elected to replace him, Cleary continued his path, engineering Heileman's 1972 purchase of Associated Brewing.
+The deal brought with it several subsidiary brewing companies, which catapulted Heileman from 15 to 8th in the industry and led to its stock debuting on the New York Stock Exchange in May 1973.
+Cleary used such momentum to make even more acquisitions, seeking to turn his vision of Heileman's being the only brewery in America large enough to take on Anheuser-Busch and Miller for primacy in the American brewing industry into reality.

-Cleary thought Heileman was the only viable company to compete with Anheuser-Busch and Miller.
-He continued his campaign of acquiring failing breweries, making several significant deals throughout his tenure as president.
+In particular, Cleary continued the company's campaign of acquiring failing breweries, making several significant deals.
 In 1977, Heileman purchased the Rainier brands and plant in Seattle, Washington.
 There was a deal in 1979 to acquire the Carling brands and several plants (Frankenmuth, Michigan; Baltimore, Maryland; Belleville, Illinois; Phoenix, Arizona, among others, which Heileman quickly sold or liquidated).
 Several contracts in 1983 put Heileman under control of a plant in Perry, Georgia; San Antonio, Texas, where they also purchased the Lone Star brand; and the Blitz-Weinhard Brewery; and brands in Portland, Oregon.
 Cleary's last major brewery move came in 1986 when Heileman finished the construction on a Val Blatz Microbrewery in Milwaukee, Wisconsin to produce the Blatz brand, which they had purchased in 1969.

 As a boss, Cleary was well liked by his employees and wholesalers, having gone to high school with many of them.
 He was also well respected by his employees due to his union relations, as the union in La Crosse had some of the highest wages in the area.
 Many of his colleagues at Heileman and within the industry had positive things to say about Cleary.

 Awards

 Due to his commitment to the company and the La Crosse community, over the years, Cleary received many awards.
-Among his awards from the La Crosse area and the numerous financial and business magazines were the following:
+Among those from the La Crosse area and the numerous financial and business magazines were: